1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/51-gQGdYHCL._SL500_.jpg)

 Gobbled up the book in 2 days.
-I always thought that running is not my thing, even though I love to be active and I love games like tennis where you need to run a lot.
-But after reading this book I was inspired to give it another try.
+I always thought running is not my thing, even though I love to be active, and I love games like tennis, where you need to run a lot.
+But after reading this book, I was inspired to give it another try.

 </section>